ibm-cloud-docs/watson-assistant/deploy-sms.md

 1. Do one of the following things:

-    - If your {{site.data.keyword.iva_short}} service instance uses an SMS service provider other than Twilio or IntelePeer, you cannot continue to use it.
-You must create an SMS account with Twilio or IntelePeer first.
-Complete the [Before you begin - Twilio](#deploy-sms-service-setup-twilio) or [Before you begin - IntelePeer](#deploy-sms-service-setup-intelepeer) steps to create the account.
+    - If your {{site.data.keyword.iva_short}} service instance uses an SMS service provider other than Twilio<!-- or IntelePeer-->, you cannot continue to use it.
+You must create an SMS account with Twilio<!-- or IntelePeer--> first.
+Complete the [Before you begin - Twilio](#deploy-sms-service-setup-twilio)<!-- or [Before you begin - IntelePeer](#deploy-sms-service-setup-intelepeer)--> steps to create the account.
 Next, set up the integration.

-    - If your {{site.data.keyword.iva_short}} service instance uses Twilio or IntelePeer as its SMS provider, you can go directly to [Set up the integration - Twilio](#deploy-sms-setup-twilio) or [Set up the integration - IntelePeer](#deploy-sms-setup-intelepeer).
+    - If your {{site.data.keyword.iva_short}} service instance uses Twilio<!-- or IntelePeer--> as its SMS provider, you can go directly to [Set up the integration - Twilio](#deploy-sms-setup-twilio)<!-- or [Set up the integration - IntelePeer](#deploy-sms-setup-intelepeer)-->.